Football players from Honesdale, Western Wayne & Paupack all participated in the mid-summer classic

 With this win, the City upped its advantage in the overall series to 39-36.

 Four Wallenpaupack Area players bid a bittersweet farewell to high school football Wednesday.

-Page 2 of 3 - Will Hendel, Johnny Jones, Paul Gangoo and Cameron Wolfson all suited up and helped the City to its triumph.
+Will Hendel, Johnny Jones, Paul Gangoo and Cameron Wolfson all suited up and helped the City to its triumph.

 Hendel's moment in the spotlight came with time ticking down in the second quarter.